fabulous-dev/Fabulous.XamarinForms/README.md

 ## Supporting Fabulous

-The simplest way to show us your support is by giving the project and the [Fabulous project](https://github.com/fabulous-dev/Fabulous) a star.
+The simplest way to show us your support is by giving this project and the [Fabulous project](https://github.com/fabulous-dev/Fabulous) a star.

 You can also support us by becoming our sponsor on the GitHub Sponsors program.
 This is a fantastic way to support all the efforts going into making Fabulous the best declarative UI framework for dotnet.